 Dr. Leder has worked extensively with prisoners in a maximum-security environment, as also recounted in The Soul Knows No Bars: Inmates Reflect on Life, Death, and Hope (preface by Cornel West; Rowman and Littlefield, 2000).

 Throughout his career Dr. Leder's academic writing has also focused on bodily experience in health and illness.
 He is the author of The Absent Body (U. of Chicago Press, 1990), editor of The Body in Medical Thought and Practice (Kluwer, 1992), and assistant editor of the Encyclopedia of Bioethics (Macmillan, 1995).

-Dr. Leder is the author of many books.
-His latest, Sparks of the Divine: Finding Inspiration in Our Everyday World (Sorin/Ave Maria Press, 2004) explores the spiritual lessons hidden within the things of the natural and human-constructed world.
+He has also written a series of more popular trade books drawing on the spiritual resources of diverse cultures and traditions.
+Sparks of the Divine: Finding Inspiration in Our Everyday World (Sorin/Ave Maria Press, 2004) explores the spiritual lessons hidden within the things of the natural and human-constructed world.